protontypes/open-sustainable-technology/README.md

 - [cf-conventions](https://github.com/cf-convention/cf-conventions) - The conventions for CF (Climate and Forecast) metadata are designed to promote the processing and sharing of files created with the NetCDF API.
 - [cf-python](https://github.com/NCAS-CMS/cf-python) - A CF-compliant Earth Science data analysis library.
 - [CF Checker](https://github.com/cedadev/cf-checker) - The CF Checker is a utility that checks the contents of a NetCDF file complies with the Climate and Forecasts (CF) Metadata Convention.
+- [CMIP6 Datasets](https://pcmdi.github.io/CMIP6/) - Provides an access to the outputs of the current phase 6 of the Coupled Model Intercomparison Project (CMIP).
+CMIP6 global climate models give a base to (almost) all we may know for the climate of the future.
 - [climatedataguide](https://climatedataguide.ucar.edu/) - Search and access 212 datasets covering the Atmosphere, Ocean, Land and more.
 Explore climate indices, reanalyses and satellite data and understand their application to climate model metrics.
 - [Iris](https://github.com/SciTools/iris) - A powerful, format-agnostic, community-driven Python package for analyzing and visualizing Earth science data.
 - [rnoaa](https://github.com/ropensci/rnoaa) - An R interface to many National Oceanic and Atmospheric Administration data sources.